mattwestham/workshop_git/README.md

 When you go to the github repository url, it will show you a directory listing of the contents of the repository and them below that this file will appear.

-The contents of this file are formatted using the _Markdown_ language.
+The contents of this file are formatted using a markup language called _Markdown_.
 (You can read more about the various markdown formats on the github [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.